 Surely, you’ll be proud of yourself when you able to breed a new strain or two.
 So, to ensure that you’re going to do it right here’s a simple guide that will help you in drying the pot seeds before you store it.

-Harvesting your Seeds
+Harvesting Your Seeds

 When Can you Harvest the Seeds?

-Seed harvest happens after the pollination process is complete.
+A seed harvest happens after the pollination process is complete.
 When you check your cannabis plant, you’ll see the seeds in between 4 to 6 weeks later.
 To check if it is ready for harvesting, you can just pick one seed and try to squeeze it with your fingers.

 If the seed breaks, it only means that the seeds are still underdeveloped so it needs more time to get ripen.
 You can also see that the seeds are ready for harvest based on their color and patterns.

-A marijuana seed that is no longer lighter in color and is completely hard are ready to go.
+A marijuana seed that is no longer lighter in color and is completely hard is ready to go.
 Usually, a good for harvesting marijuana seeds are dark brown in color.
 Some seeds exhibit stripes or turtle shell-like patterns which indicate that they are ready for harvest.

 However, not all marijuana seeds show stripes when they ripen.
 So use another indicator to see if you can harvest it or not.

-Other indicators for harvesting
+Other Indicators for Harvesting